Free Demo EEG Portal

 FDA Breakthrough Devices Program

 The FDA Breakthrough Devices Program is intended to provide patients and health care providers with timely access to medical devices by speeding up development, assessment, and review for premarket approval, 510(k) clearance, and De Novo marketing authorization.
-Breakthrough Devices must meet the FDA's rigorous standards for device safety and effectiveness.

 ClarityPro is now the only FDA-indicated device for the diagnosis of ESE in adult patients over the age of 18.
+Moreover, this is the first time in a decade that the FDA granted a diagnosis designation to an acute care device.

 Learn more at FDA.gov